LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 A Pointer type stores the address of a memory region, or part of a memory region (when examined as an array of u8).
 All pointer types have the same, implementation-defined, size and alignment requirements.

+A pointer may additionally be a null pointer, which points to nothing.
+The representation of a null pointer is implementation-defined.
+A null pointer is an invalid pointer.

+A pointer value is invalid if it does not point to a memory region or part of a memory region.

+For pointers to types that are not scalar, enumeration, vector of scalar, pointer types:
+* A pointer to a structure points to the memory region a pointer to its first member would point to, if such a member exists, otherwise it points to a memory region consumed by a padding byte.
+* A pointer to a union points to the memory region that a pointer to its active member would point to.
+* A pointer to an array, or vector with a non-scalar component type, points to the memory region a pointer to its first element would point to.
+* A pointer to a lock-free atomic type points to the memory region a pointer to its value region would point to.
+* A pointer to any other atomic type points to a memory region consumed by a padding byte.

+If a pointer points to a memory region that is not consumed by a padding byte, another pointer of any type which points to the same memory region is *pointer-interconvertible* with the first pointer.

+Performing a representation-conversion between pointers of such types will always result in a valid pointer of the destination type.

 Additionally, types written as `_R*<type>` are restrict pointer types.
 A restrict pointer type has the same size and alignment requirements as a pointer type.
 While there is a value of a restrict pointer type which points to a memory region,